 - Direct input on the selection of new NASGRO capabilities and methods

 - Discounted tuition for NASGRO training courses conducted at SwRI

 - Interaction with peer organizations and leading technical experts in fracture mechanics and structural integrity analysis

 - Formal recognition as a sustaining NASGRO partner

 Consortium Participation Fees

-NASGRO Consortium participation fees for the sixth cycle (2016-2019) are as follows:
+NASGRO Consortium participation fees for the eighth cycle (2022-2025) will be as follows:

 SwRI reserves the right to make all final determinations of participant classification (e.g., definitions of “sites”).

-Contact Craig McClung for more information about Consortium participation.
+Or call Craig McClung at +1 210 522 3323 for more information about Consortium participation.